Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Spherical geometry

 We also recall the notion of parabolic induction, which is a useful tool to construct a spherical variety.

 \begin{defn} Let $G$ be a connected reductive group, and $P$ a parabolic subgroup of $G$.
 Suppose that $G_{0}$ is a reductive group acting on a variety $Y$, and that there is a surjective homomorphism $P \twoheadrightarrow G_{0}$.
-Considering $Y$ as a $P$-variety, the quotient ringed space (in fact, a variety; see Remark \ref{rmk: associated fiber bundle}(1))
+Considering $Y$ as a $P$-variety, the geometric quotient